Monarchy in Nova Scotia: The residence of Prince Edward

-A son of King George III, Prince Edward, was sent in 1794 to take command of Nova Scotia, living at the headquarters of the Royal Navy's North American Station in Halifax; though, Lieutenant Governor Sir John Wentworth and Lady Francis Wentworth provided their country residence for the use of Prince Edward and his French-Canadian mistress, Julie St. Laurent, where they hosted various dignitaries, including Louis-Phillippe of Orléans (the future Louis Philippe I, King of the French).
-Edward extensively renovated the estate, including designing and overseeing the construction of Prince's Lodge (or the Music Room).
-He also oversaw the reconstruction of Fort George and designed and had built the Halifax Town Clock and St George's Church (also known as the Round Church).
+A son of King George III, Prince Edward, was sent in 1794 to take command of Nova Scotia.
+While he travelled extensively around the colony, he lived in Halifax, based at the headquarters of the Royal Navy's North American Station; though, Lieutenant Governor Sir John Wentworth and Lady Francis Wentworth provided their country residence for the use of Edward and his French-Canadian mistress, Julie St. Laurent, where they hosted various dignitaries, including Louis-Phillippe of Orléans (the future Louis Philippe I, King of the French).
+The Prince extensively renovated the estate, including designing and overseeing the construction of Prince's Lodge (or the Music Room).
+He also oversaw the reconstruction of Fort George and the officer's quarters at Fort Anne and designed and had built the Halifax Town Clock and St George's Church (also known as the Round Church).
 The King and Edward's brother, Prince Frederick, were highly supportive of the latter project, the King providing a £200 donation.
-Aditionally, Edward prompted the construction of numerous roads, made improvements to the Grand Parade, and devised a telegraph system.
+Additionally, Edward prompted the construction of numerous roads, made improvements to the Grand Parade, and devised a semapore telegraph system between Halifax and Fredericton, New Brunswick.

 After falling from his horse in late 1798, the Prince returned to the United Kingdom, where his father created him Duke of Kent and Strathearn and appointed Commander-in-Chief of British forces in North America.
 He voyaged back to Nova Scotia in mid-1799 and remained there for another year, before sailing back, once more, to Britain.

+War and peace

+In the War of 1812, the United States endeavoured to conquer the Canadas; all the American parties involved assumed their troops would be greeted as liberators.
+During the conflict, Alexander Cochrane, the Commander-in-Chief, North American Station, issued a proclamation on 2 April 1814, which stated:

+Whereas it has been represented to me that many persons now resident in the United States have expressed a desire to withdraw therefrom with a view to entering into His Majesty's service, or of being received as free settlers into some of His Majesty's colonies.
+This is therefore to give notice that all persons who may be disposed to migrate from the United States, will, with their families, be received on board of His Majesty's ships or vessels of war, or at the military posts that may be established upon or near the coast of the United States, when they will have their choice of either entering into His Majesty's sea or land forces, or of being sent as free settlers to the British possessions in North America or the West Indies, where they will meet with due encouragement.

+In total, about 4,000 escaped slaves and their families, known as the Black Refugees, were transported out of the United States by the Royal Navy during and after the war.
+About half settled in Nova Scotia and approximately 400 in New Brunswick.